 Fiore de Rosa, in no small part due to the Revenge ability he has, which may give him BP whenever you attack him, which he can use to multitask his way through your party.
 He can hit you with physical attacks, blast your party with thunder-element spells, inflict a few different status ailments, and will heal himself for a decent chunk of HP over and over again.
 You need to be able to withstand his attacks while also being able to do enough damage to overwhelm his healing spells.
 Also, Edea starts off the fight charmed, so you have to waste a turn dispelling her.

 Profiteur also qualifies, as his Takeover attack hurts at that point in the game and there's no way to reduce its damage.
-In the various loops he's even worse because his stats are scaled to match yours.
+In the various loops he's even worse because his stats are scaled to match the chapter he's in.
 Plus, unless you're very overleveled, his Takeover damage is tuned so that your party members cannot take two at once.
 Usually, Profiteur won't attack the same person twice with Takeover, but if you're really unlucky he can just suddenly decide to kill somebody with two shots.
 What makes his fight worse is that he's not alone.
 Khint is a spell fencer who will either use a fire sword to deal high damage to one of your party members, or a silence sword that can disable your casters.
 His attack power is high enough that he can finish off any party member already weakened by Takeover hits.

 Mephilia uses Summon Magic to deal a massive damage attack to your entire party every 3 turns (the game doesn't keep track of the turn number, so you have to count them yourself), and is a Flunky Boss capable of endlessly summoning flunkies.
 And to make things worse, one of her flunkies is capable of causing Confusion.
 You're supposed to fight her after Artemia, but both sidequests open up at the exact same time, so it's easy for an unprepared player to accidentally run into her first.
 (While the dungeon leading up to her is perfectly manageable by a low level party, Mephilia herself is not.)

 Chaugmar, the goddamn Mark of Doom.
 He's surrounded by a barrier that sets both his defences to 9999.
 He only removes the barrier every four turns or so, just before using an outrageously powerful attack targeting your entire party that will wipe you out if you don't Default (or Jump).
 Then you only have a very small window to do as much damage as you can before he puts the shield back up.
 Worse he can heal himself by stealing your HP as well as stealing your MP and worst of all your BP.
 Fortunately damage dealing items are Fixed Damage Attacks and harm him.
-I hope you bothered to level that Salve-Maker class you just got or managed to level up Monk enough to learn Pressure Point, which deals massive damage and ignores defense.
+You better have bothered to level that Salve-Maker class you just got or managed to level up Monk enough to learn Pressure Point, which deals massive damage and ignores defense.

 ANY boss group that has Heinkel in it.
 By himself, Heinkel isn't much of a threat.
 However, due to his Protect Ally ability, Heinkel will automatically intercept attacks aimed at any of his allies, which forces you to focus him down first and prevents you from going after the more dangerous targets.
 As if that wasn't enough, he'll buff his defenses and make it where he takes little damage and allows his team to wail on you.

 During the (thankfully optional) chapter 8 Boss Rush, the team with Qada, Mephilia, Ominas and Yulyana is one of the hardest fights in the game: Qada will use Fire Bane on your party, completely overriding any equipment or abilities that grant resistance to fire, and Mephilia will use Promethean Fire, which, combined with Fire Bane, will inflict 9999 damage to your entire party.
 If, by chance, anybody survives, Ominas' Firaga will finish off your party.
 It gets better when you realize that, even if you weathered the first storm of flames with Enigma...you just used 3 Bp.
 You won't get to use enigma again for a while...and Qada WILL spam Fire Bane.
 Even using the Dark Nebula Game-Breaker that trivializes the rest of the Boss Rush on Hard, you will get one-shotted by these guys' opening attack on Easy.

 The Black Blades in Chapter 8.
 Kikyo WILL go first, Barbarossa WILL debuff and then use Amped Strike, and Qada WILL use Dark Breath as much as possible.
 And they constantly brave while doing so.
 No big deal, right?
 Just default or Stillness and then attack when they don't have the BP... except ALSO part of the team is Praline.
 Who WILL constantly use My Hero to give her entire party 2 BP so they can brave every single turn.
 But it puts her BP in the negatives, right?
 Nope.
 Her version doesn't cost her BP, so she still profits.
 You're going to have to focus on her first so she doesn't enable constant Brave spamming, which means you'll have to put off taking care of the much more damaging Barbarossa 'til later.
 Oh, you want to use group attacks?
 Again, Qada has Dark Breath.
 It's generally advised to not even so much as touch him because the last thing you want is another enemy that deals massive damage.
 Oh, you want to put up status buffs with special attacks and just keep the chain going so your increased stats make it easier to survive the onslaught?
 Good luck.
 The large amount of actions the boss takes EVERY turn takes so long, even when the animation speed is increased to the maximum, that your special chain will run out after one or two turns.
 Good luck building up your special moves in such a short time.
 But the boss gets easier once you start taking them out, right?
-With less targets?
+With fewer targets?
 Wrong.
 This boss has 5 enemies.
 Where's the fifth?
 If you take someone out, Swordmaster Kamiizumi comes in to take their place.
 You better HOPE it was the performer you took out first.
 Also, the BP buffs she gives doesn't make the enemies stop braving.
 They WILL still brave.
 They'll go into the negatives, but you still have to deal with a devastating onslaught every other turn.

 The Fire Temple is this for sure.
-It's the longest non secret dungeon with three layers to it (The Mine, the Volcano, then the temple).
+It's the longest non-secret dungeon with three layers to it (The Mine, the Volcano, then the temple).
 The mine isn't bad but the Volcano is a nightmare without the Freelancer's Dungeon Master because the floor will turn red and take a good chunk of your HP away.
 As if that wasn't enough the pathway is sometimes sucked into lava on purpose, forcing you to go all the way around and risk more damage.
 It also is a huge level as each section is extremely large and on your first go very confusing.
 Then you reach the crystal and fight Chaugmar.
 Thankfully after your first visit you can take a short-cut that makes only the boss left.

 The Earth Crystal isn't difficult, but the numerous staircases that lead nowhere, plus a extremely confusing set up on the map, means you'll be spending several minutes lost because you have no clue where the right stairs are.